Awra Briguela

-Awra Briguela (born March 26, 2004) (/tl/), is a Filipino actor and comedian who gained recognition after starring in FPJ's Ang Probinsyano (2016–2019), personally chosen for the role by the show's lead actor Coco Martin.
+Awra Briguela (born March 26, 2004) (/tl/), is a Filipino actress and comedian who gained recognition after starring in FPJ's Ang Probinsyano (2016–2019), personally chosen for the role by the show's lead actor Coco Martin.
 Briguela's life was featured in a titular episode of Maalaala Mo Kaya in 2016.
 In 2017, Awra was declared champion in the first season of the Filipino version of Your Face Sounds Familiar Kids.

 Early life and education

 Awra Briguela was born on March 26, 2004.
-She is daughter of Marivic Briguela and Oneal Brian Briguela.
+She is the daughter of Marivic Briguela and Oneal Brian Briguela.

 She studied junior high school at Las Piñas National High School Almanza in 2016.
 She was moved to Manila at Uno High School.
 She finished junior high school in 2020.
 She studied senior high school under Humanities and Social Sciences (HUMSS) strand at University of the East Manila from 2024 to her graduation in 2025.
-She studied psychology degree in the same school.
+She is pursuing a bachelor's degree in psychology the same school as of November 2025.